DmGv23/tareadbp_puntitos/README.md

     public ResponseEntity<AuthToken> login(LoginDTO login) {}
 }
 ```

+- All operations related to the customer must receive this authentication token so the API can tell who is calling it.

 4. The customer can search the flights by airline, flight number, or departure date.